 (C) Sewage disposal.
-The sewage system shall be maintained and kept in good repair so that it does not pose a potential source of contamination to cannabis products, contact surfaces, or packaging materials.
+Sewage systems shall meet the requirements of the California Plumbing Code, contained in Part 5 of Title 24, California Code of Regulations and shall be maintained and kept in good repair so that it does not pose a potential source of contamination to cannabis products, contact surfaces, or cannabis product-packaging materials.

 (D) Toilet facilities.
-Each manufacturing premises shall provide employees with access to toilet facilities that meet the requirements of Health and Safety Code section 114250.
-Toilet facilities shall be kept clean and shall not pose a potential source of contamination of cannabis, components, cannabis products, contact surfaces, or packaging materials.
+Each manufacturing premises shall provide employees with access to toilet facilities that meet the requirements of Health and Safety Code section

+114250.
+Toilet facilities shall be kept clean and shall not pose a potential source of contamination of cannabis products, contact surfaces, or packaging materials.